 Unlike New York’s Governor Andrew Cuomo, who handled the crisis from a podium, or New York City’s Mayor Mike Bloomberg, who flanked himself with a steady cast of city officials while speaking to the press, Christie was out and about both before and after Hurricane Irene sliced through his state, walking the walk.

-While urging New Jersey residents to take proper precautions for their safety and well being, Christie barked at people to “get the hell off the beach.”
+While urging New Jersey residents to take proper precautions for their safety and well being last weekend, Christie barked at people to “get the hell off the beach.”
 After the storm, when some roads were clear again, and looking ahead to the economically important Labor Day weekend in the state, Christie’s second-in-command, Lt.
-Governor Kim Guadagno, jokingly told people, “Get the hell back on the beach.”
+Governor Kim Guadagno, jokingly told people on Monday, “Get the hell back on the beach.”

 Republicans remaining hungry for a white knight may look more and more to Chris Christie. “[Rick] Perry and [Michele] Bachmann are self-destructive,” said Democratic strategist Bannon.
 “Both of them are Tea Party darlings who will scare off the moderate independent suburban voters who will choose the next president in November 2012.